dalemusser/MUENGR_ITCurriculum/INFOTC 4420 Android App Development II/INFOTC 4420 Android App Development II.md

 ### Syllabus (v1.0)

 This is a second in a series of courses on developing Android applications using Android Studio and the Java and Kotlin programming languages.
+This course covers intermediate-level topics in application design, more complex UI implementations, and data persistence.
 The following topics are covered in this second course:

  * Using the Android Studio integrated development environment (IDE).
  * Using Android Studio Layout Editor to design and create user interfaces.